Issuu-Panel-WordPress-Plugin/issuu-panel/readme.txt

 <p>Issuu Panel is a WordPress plugin that allow to you upload your documents, create folders and embed documents in posts.</p>
 <h3>Keys</h3>
 <p>
-	In this menu, you have to insert your keys which you generated in your Issuu account.<br>
+	In this menu, you have to insert your token bearer which you generated in your Issuu account.<br>
 	<a href="https://github.com/pedromarcelojava/Issuu-Painel/blob/master/screenshot-1.png?raw=true">Screenshot 1</a>
 </p>
 <p>